aws-amplify/amplify-js/docs/media/quick_start.md

 ## Start Monitoring Your App Analytics

-After successfully configuring your app, analytics data is automatically collected and sent to Amazon Pinpoint.
-To see app analytics data, visit [Amazon Pinpoint console](https://console.aws.amazon.com/pinpoint/home/), or visit AWS Mobile Hub console by typing `awsmobile console`.
+To see app analytics data, run `awsmobile console`, choose Analytics in the upper right of the AWS Mobile Hub console, and then Analytics again in the upper left of the [Amazon Pinpoint console](https://console.aws.amazon.com/pinpoint/home/).

 ![Pinpoint Console](/media/images/pinpoint_dashboard.png)

-Default app analytics is enabled for user session tracking, and can add additional tracking events if you like.
-Open `/src/App.js`, and add two lines of code.
+By default, app analytics is enabled for tracking *user session* tracking.
+To enable additional tracking events, open `/src/App.js`, and add two lines of code.

 ```js
 import { Analytics } from 'aws-amplify';